 - Princeton, NJ 08541-6671

 - (609) 771-7300 (phone)

 When ordering a transcript the following information must be included: name, date of birth, current address, daytime phone number, social security number, year test was taken, school where test was taken, name of test, where to send transcript, and Boise State University Code #4018.
 Each transcript costs $12.00, or $19.00 if ordered by phone (prices may be subject to change).

 The IBO’s Diploma Program (DP) is a demanding course of study that leads to culminating exams for highly motivated high school students.
 Only High Level (HL) exams will receive college-level credit at Boise State University.
 A minimum score of 4 is required to receive credit.

 Listed below are the specific departmental credits available at Boise State for acceptable IB exam scores.
 Credit for IB exams not listed will be granted on the recommendations of the chairman of the Department offering the course.
-Credit for IB exams will be recorded on the Boise State transcript, with a grade of “Pass,” when the student is currently enrolled at Boise State University.
+Credit for IB exams will be recorded on the Boise State transcript, with a grade of “Pass,” after the 10th day of the student’s first term enrolled at Boise State University.
 IB exams cannot be used to repeat a class already completed.

 |IB Exam Title||Minimum Score for Credit||Boise State Equivalent Course & Number of Credits||Disciplinary Lens|